yo-yo-yo-jbo/vr_difficulty/README.md

 Note this is a special case of a larger theorem called [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem), which specifies that any problem that gets Turing Machines as inputs which indicates a non-trivial property of those machines - is undecidable, where we define "trivial" as "all machines have that property" or "no machine has that property".
 It uses a very similar technique for proof.
 Since I defined my own new class of Turing Machines, Rice's theorem doesn't immediately work for them, but in essence it'd be the same proof altogether.

+## Vulnerabilities and complexity
+One thing computer scientists like to do is look at subset of problems - in our case, we will examine "efficient" Turing Machines and see how vulnerability discovery fares against them.

+### Background - complexity classes
+The topic of time complexity analysis is both deep and broad, but in essence, we can measure the time it takes for a Turing Machine to complete a certain task (assuming the Turing Machine halts!) by simply counting how many steps it takes to get to a final state.
+The measurement traditionally used for that is to see how much time it takes for a Turing Machine to solve the problem, as the input of the problem grows.
+For example, [binary search](https://en.wikipedia.org/wiki/Binary_search) is a well-known problem in which a program gets a sorted array and finds an element in that array (or declaring the element does not exist).
+As the size of the input array grows **linearly**, the time it takes for the program grows **logarithmically** - if the input has $n$ elements, the time it takes would be $c_1\log_{2}\(n\) + c_2$, where those $c_1$ and $c_2$ constants are independent of $n$.
+As $n$ grows large, those constants will become less significant, and thus we mark the time complexity as $O\(\log_{2}\(n\)\)$